 Soil property data for this study were derived from the ISRIC World Soil Information Service (WoSIS), which provides consistent, standardised soil profile data for the world (Batjes et al., 2020).
 All soil data shared with ISRIC to support global mapping activities are first stored in the ISRIC Data Repository together with their metadata (including the name of the data owner and licence defining access rights).
 Subsequently, the source data are imported 'as is' into PostgreSQL, after which they are ingested into the WoSIS data model itself.
-Following data quality assessment and control, (including consistency checks on latitude-longitude and depth of horizon/layer; flagging of duplicate profiles; and providing measures for geographic and attribute accuracy, as well as time stamps), the descriptions for the soil analytical methods and the units of measurement are standardised using consistent procedures, with additional checks for possible erroneous entries for the soil analytical data themselves (Ribeiro et al., 2018).
+Following data quality assessment and control, the descriptions for the soil analytical methods and the units of measurement are standardised using consistent procedures (Ribeiro et al., 2018).
 Ultimately, upon final consistency checks, the quality-assessed and standardised data are made available via the ISRIC Soil Data Hub (https://data.isric.org) in accord with the licence specified by the data providers.
-As a result, not all data standardized standardised in WoSIS are freely available to the international community.
+As a result, not all data standardized in WoSIS are freely available to the international community.
 Hence, this study considers two 'sources' of point data.